Code-Institute-Submissions/MS1-4/readme.md

 The site was tested across multiple browsers - Chrome, Safari, Firefox and Opera to ensure each page displayed correctly.

 ### Responsiveness / Mobile-Friendly
 The site's reponsiveness was continuously monitored during the development stage using Chromes *Dev Tools*.
-Further testing was done using [Responsive Test Tool](http://responsivetesttool.com/) which allowed for testing on Samsung, LG, Nexus and Google Pixel screen sizes - no errors were noted.
+Further testing was done using [Responsive Test Tool](http://responsivetesttool.com/) which allowed for testing on Samsung, LG, Nexus and Google Pixel screen sizes - no errors were recorded.

 ### W3C Validation
 All html pages were checked using [W3C Markup Validation](https://validator.w3.org/) and passed with no errors.